Acer0ni/idle-game/README.md

 | Total | H | 40hrs| 5hrs | 5hrs |

 ## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project such as Axios, ReactStrap, D3, etc.
+ Use this section to list all supporting libraries and their role in the project such as Axios, ReactStrap, D3, etc.

 ## Code Snippet